An Introduction to Geometric Topology: The Margulis Lemma

 \begin{cor} Let $M$ be a complete hyperbolic $n$-manifold.
 The closed geodesics in $M$ of length $< \varepsilon_n$ are simple and disjoint. \end{cor} \begin{proof} These closed geodesics lie in the thin part.
-Star-shaped cusp neighbourhoods contain no closed geodesics, and each star-shaped geodesic neighborhood contains one closed geodesic, which is simple. \end{proof}
+Star-shaped cusp neighbourhoods contain no closed geodesics, and each star-shaped geodesic neighbourhood contains only one closed geodesic, its core, which is simple. \end{proof}